 Whole-of-life policies

-- A policy wasn’t suitable for the customer's circumstances and requirements.
+- the policy wasn’t suitable for the customer's circumstances and requirements

-- The customer only needed life assurance for a limited time.
+- the customer didn't need life cover or only needed it for a limited time

 The main types of policy we come across are: